zackeryf/zackeryf.gethub.io/README.md

-Just an attempt to make a block using jekyll.
+Just an attempt to make a blog using jekyll.